couchbaselabs/docs-ng/content/couchbase-manual-2.1/views-and-indexes.markdown

     * `values` will be an array of values as returned by a previous `reduce()` function.

-The function should return the reduced version of the information by calling the `return()` function.
+The function returns the reduced version of the information.
 The format of the return value should match the format required for the specified key.

 <a id="couchbase-views-writing-reduce-custom-builtin"></a>